malithjkd/AI_ML/README.md

-# AI_ML
+# AI_ML Learning Materials

-Machine learning
+## Introduction

-Cousera course of Neural Networks and Deep Learning work.
+Cousera course of [Neural Networks and Deep Learning](https://www.coursera.org/learn/neural-networks-deep-learning) work.

+## Instructions

-To run the diffirent packages with python we need to install conda. connda commands
+To run the diffirent packages with python we need to install conda. connda commands.

+### Common commands

-: "conda env list" - To see the conda enviroments in the pc
+To see the conda enviroments in the pc.

+'''conda
+conda env list
+'''

-: "conda list" - To see the conda package list
+To see the conda package list

+'''conda
+conda list
+'''

 : "conda create --name "env name" python = 3.7"   -to create conda enviroment